douglasmiranda/django-admin-bootstrap/README.markdown

 ## Install

-from latest version on pypi
+from latest version on pypi (fully compatible with django1.5)
 ```
 >>> pip install bootstrap-admin
 ```